samee99/samee99.github.io/index.md

 layout: default
 ---

 I am Samee.
 I currently work at [ASML](https://www.asml.com/en) and live in the Bay Area, California.
-I grew up in Pakistan and went to university in Europe (Germany/the Netherlands).
+I grew up in Lahore and went to university in Europe (Germany/the Netherlands).
 	I studied Electrical Engineering and Computer Science.
 My PhD was on the [extension of Bayesian optimization to solve robust optimization problems](https://doi.org/10.4233/uuid:b963b8c4-49c9-446b-8128-358a301d12e3).

  [Blog](blog/blog.md)